pdincau/facebook_listener/README.md

 Realtime updates are a good solution to be notified when your Facebook application users do some activities on Facebook.
 So far only `likes` and `feed` are supported by Facebook Listener.

-Whenever a Realtime Update is received from Facebook, the application will retrieve the original content using the `user token` stored in the db specified in your implementation of the Facebook Listener (default is `repository_mem.erl` which has an hardcoded value).
+Whenever a Realtime Update is received from Facebook, the application will retrieve the original content using the `user token` stored in the db specified in your implementation of the Facebook Listener (default is `repo_mem.erl` which has an hardcoded value).
 Once the original content is retrieved, Facebook Listener will push the content to a destination queue (default is `queue_mem.erl`).

 ### Setup a minimal installation: